Yassine94110/FactorAI/README.md

 # Factor.AI :robot: :zap:

-Welcome to Factor.AI, the groundbreaking project built on the Galadriel Blockchain, a Layer 1 technology designed to integrate AI capabilities through blockchain calls.
+Welcome to Factor.AI, the groundbreaking project built on the [Galadriel](https://www.galadriel.com/) Blockchain, a Layer 1 technology designed to integrate AI capabilities through blockchain.
 Our platform offers a unique ChatGPT-like interface that enables users to generate their own cryptocurrency tokens with ease. 🚀

 ## Features :star2: